-82 12 Contribution from other countries were also received in kind or through the Office of the SRSG-SVC trust fund.
-13Discussions are ongoing regarding the 2020 rollover contribution of core funds by Japan to the Team of Experts.
-This amount may be reduced in the future.
-14 ibid.
+12 Contribution from other countries were also received in kind or through the Office of the SRSG-SVC trust fund.

+In 2023, the Team of Experts received voluntary contributions totalling

 Canada, Denmark, Estonia, Finland, Germany, Italy and the United Kingdom.